-The American newspapers, to which I have frequently referred, do their golf reporting very well.
-Their journalism may be "sensational" or whatever you like to call it, but the golfing section of it was usually interesting, ingenious, and very intelligent and reliable.
-On the occasion of one match in which I played, a paper gave up nearly the whole of one of its pages to a large panoramic view of the links.
-The flight of my ball and that of my opponent, and the places where they stopped after every stroke, from the first to the last, were accurately marked.
-Thus the whole game was illustrated in a single picture in a very effective manner.
 As was inevitable, I was sometimes victimised by interviewers who wrote "interviews" with me which I had never accorded, containing most amazing particulars about my methods and habits.
 Occasionally a reporter was turned on to describe a game when he knew nothing about golf, and then the results were sometimes amusing.
 One of these writers had it that I "carried away the green with my drive."
 Another said I "dropped dead at the hole."
-When playing at Washington against two opponents, I happened to beat bogev at the first hole.
+When playing at Washington against two opponents, I happened to beat bogey at the first hole.
 One of the reporters was told of this achievement, but did not quite understand it.
-Going to the next hole, we were walking through a bunker when he came up to me and politely inquired if that-the bunker -was the kind of bogey that I had beaten.
+Going to the next hole, we were walking through a bunker when he came up to me and politely inquired if that-the bunker-was the kind of bogey that I had beaten.
 I was told a very good story of American golf reporting.
 A match was arranged between two well-known amateurs, one of whom happened to be a very rich banker.
-One reporter, who admitted that he "knew nothing about the darned game," arrived rather late on the course, and borrowed the "copy" of an experienced golfing journalist for information of what had already happened.
+One reporter, who admitted that he "knew nothing about the darned game," arrived rather late on the course, and borrowed the "copy" of an experienced golfing writer for information of what had already happened.
 When this "copy" was duly returned with thanks, the late-comer remarked to his obliging friend, "Say, you made a bad mistake in one part."
 "What was it?" the other asked.
-"Waal, you say that So-and-so 'lipped the hole for a half."
+"Waal, you say that So-and-so 'lipped the hole for a half.'''
 "Yes, that is right."
 "Oh, go away; you don't mean to tell me that a rich man like that would be playing for a paltry fifty cents.
 I've altered it to 'lipped the hole for a hundred dollars.'"
+In America, of course, a "half" in money matters means half a dollar or fifty cents.
 And I remember that once when I was playing the best ball of two amateurs, one of the reporters had been instructed by his chief to keep the best ball score.
-I happened to lose the match on the last green, but on looking through the paper the next morning I was surprised to see it stated that I was beaten by not one but many holes, making this defeat in fact the biggest inflicted on me during my tour.
+I happened to lose the match on the last green. but on looking through the paper the next morning I was surprised to see it stated that I was beaten by not one but many holes, making this defeat in fact the biggest inflicted on me during my tour.
 The paper said that it was.
 I could not make anything out of it for some time, until at last I discovered that the reporter had reckoned my score also in the best ball figures!
 Obviously I could not beat myself.
 The best I could do was to get a half, and that was how it came about that I never won a single hole in the "Harry Vardon v.
 Harry Vardon and two others" match.